ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

     raptorMesh:PlayAnimation("unarmed_claw")
     ```

     In the code above, the `AnimEventListener` will fire if the animation has an event.
-In this case the `unarmed_claw` animation has an `impact` event.
+In this case, the `unarmed_claw` animation has an `impact` event.
 This could be useful for playing a slash effect when the raptor impacts an object such as a **Player**.

 See [AnimatedMesh](../api/animatedmesh.md) API for more information.